amleshkashyap/moreRailsEtc/ruby_rails/basic_topics/class_methods/README.md

     - there is a complicated way to both include and extend the module to a class (via included method) - https://culttt.com/2015/07/08/working-with-mixins-in-ruby/
     - so a class can therefore inherit its parents behavior, and then mixin a bunch of methods (behaviors) too, thus giving the multiple inheritance effect.
     - class\_methods do is a shorthand provided by some gems to allow adding class methods via modules instead of doing all the above.
+  * If a module is included in a class, then it's added to the ancestors of that class.
+    - ancestors and superclass methods aren't defined for instance objects, superclass method isn't defined for modules.
+    - There's a constant confusion between these methods - "class", "superclass", "ancestors", "is\_a?", "instance\_of?" - but it's easy to resolve wrt Ruby.
+    - Luckily, only 2 things can be created using keywords followed by some code, followed by end -
+      1. class - create an object which will return "Class" for "class" method - always
+      2. module - create an object which will return "Module" for "class" method, "Object" for "superclass" method - always
+    - Also, lambda creates an object which will return "Proc" for "class" method, "Object" for "superclass" method - no end required, just a block.
+    - Consider this - this clarifies the constant/method resolution algo too somewhat -
+    ```Ruby
+      module FirstIN; end; module LastIN; end;
+      module FirstLH; end; module LastLH; end; module ConfuseLH; end;
+      module FirstRH; end; module LastRH; end; module ConfuseRH; end;
+      module IN; include FirstIN; include LastIN; end;
+      class RHS; include FirstRH; include ConfuseRH; include IN; include LastRH; end;
+      {'class' => ["< RHS", ".new"], 'module' => ['', '']}.each do |key, rhs|
+        eval("#{key} LHS#{key.capitalize} #{rhs[0]}; include IN; end;")
+        instance_obj = eval("LHS#{key.capitalize}#{rhs[1]}")
+        p "Printing for #{key} - class, superclass, ancestors"
+        p eval("LHS#{key.capitalize}.class")
+        p eval("if LHS#{key.capitalize}.respond_to?(:superclass); LHS#{key.capitalize}.superclass; else; 'No superclass method defined for LHS#{key.capitalize}'; end")
+        p eval("LHS#{key.capitalize}.ancestors")
+        puts ""
+        p "Printing for instance_obj - class, superclass, ancestors"
+        p eval("if instance_obj.respond_to?(:class); instance_obj.class; else; 'No class method defined for instance_obj'; end")
+        p eval("if instance_obj.respond_to?(:superclass); instance_obj.superclass; else; 'No superclass method defined for instance_obj'; end")
+        p eval("if instance_obj.respond_to?(:ancestors); instance_obj.ancestors; else; 'No ancestors method defined for instance_obj'; end")
+        puts ""
+        puts ""
+      end

+      # prints this
+        # "Printing for class - class, superclass, ancestors"
+        # Class
+        # RHS
+        # [LHSClass, LastLH, ConfuseLH, FirstLH, RHS, LastRH, IN, LastIN, FirstIN, ConfuseRH, FirstRH, Object, Kernel, BasicObject]

+        # "Printing for instance_obj - class, superclass, ancestors"
+        # LHSClass
+        # "No superclass method defined for instance_obj"
+        # "No ancestors method defined for instance_obj"

+        # "Printing for module - class, superclass, ancestors"
+        # Module
+        # "No superclass method defined for LHSModule"
+        # [LHSClass, LastLH, ConfuseLH, IN, LastIN, FirstIN, ConfuseRH, FirstLH]

+        # "Printing for instance_obj - class, superclass, ancestors"
+        # Module
+        # "No superclass method defined for instance_obj"
+        # [LHSClass, LastLH, ConfuseLH, IN, LastIN, FirstIN, ConfuseRH, FirstLH]
+    ```
+    - instance\_of? is a straighforward method => obj.instance\_of?(X) method returns true only when X == obj.class. objects created using module and class keywords are instance\_of?
+Module and Class respectively.
+Any instance object is an instance\_of? its class (even class/module does a Class.new/Module.new).
+    - is\_a? is a complicated method -
+      1. an object ModObj whose class is Module - is\_a? returns true for every element of Module.ancestors
+      2. an object ClObj whose class is Class, and superclass is SuperClass - is\_a? returns true for every element of Class.ancestors
+      3. an object InstObj whose class is ClObj (ie, from (2)) - is\_a? returns true for every element of ClObj.ancestors

+### Method Resolution
+  1. check for singleton methods of the object (ie, defined specifically for that instance, stored in the metaclass of the object).
+Also, if the metaclass of an object has ancestors, then check there as well => metaclasses of normal objects don't have any ancestors, but metaclasses of Class object do have ancestors, eg, "metaclass of Fixnum object" (not an instance object of Fixnum) has "metaclass of Integer object" as its ancestor (and other ancestors too).
+  2. check for instance methods in the object's class
+  3. check for methods in the modules included in object's class - check the last included module first
+  4. check for ancestor class' instance methods
+     - (3) and (4) can be given by ancestors method, if unique modules are included in the class and its parents.
+  5. if not found, check for method\_missing method, starting from (1) till (4) - it'll always be found in (4), ie, the Kernel module (ancestor's module).

+### Constant Resolution
+  * Say a constant is referred in class SomeClass which maybe be defined inside another class or module.
+  1. check for the constant definition in the results of Module.nesting method - it includes all classes/module lexically above SomeClass.
+     - all enclosing modules, if present, are checked, before checking included modules
+  2. check in the ancestors of SomeClass - ancestors methods is above
+  3. check in Object class (this means returning back to Object again after checking all ancestors) - all global constants are part of Object class.
+     - when a constant is referenced from a module, ancestors of the module are checked, followed by Object class (for global constants)
+     - since Kernel is after Object in ancestry, any constants in Kernel can be overridden by Object.
+  4. check if const\_missing method is defined in SomeClass

 ### More
   * instance/class variables aren't thread safe - this would mean an object is supposed to be handled by one thread (since objects can't be ignored) and class